MathieuBuisson/MathieuBuisson.github.io/_drafts/powershell-code-quality-pscodehealth.md

 Again, we are opening a Pandora's box because testing is a huge topic and has diverse, far-reaching implications.
 To summarize, effective `Pester` tests provide :
   - Proof that the code works as intended/expected
+  - **Early** detection of code defects (the later a defect is detected, the more costly (in time and money) it is to fix)
   - Fast feedback on whether code changes are breaking existing functionality
   - Potentially, executable specifications

-There many other benefits, but essentially, it translates into **less bugs** and **more confidence**.
+There many other benefits, but essentially, they boil down to **less code defects** and **more confidence**.

 Any contributor making code changes can run the tests to know immediately if the changes are breaking existing functionality or not.
-This makes changing the code safer and smoother, in other words it gives **confidence**.
-The level of this confidence depends heavily on the **test coverage** (percentage of code which is run during the test) and `Pester` is able to measure that.
+This makes changing the code safer and smoother, it gives developers **confidence**.
+The level of this confidence depends very much on the **test coverage** (percentage of code which is exercised by the tests) and `Pester` is able to measure that.

 Testable